-Our New House: Starting with the Entryway
+Our New House: Starting (and ending) with the entryway

 Well, here it is, the FIRST blog post about our new house and I figured there was no better place to start than the entryway!